quyendang/umbrel-dev-community-store/README.md

 - BC2 node runs from `ghcr.io/willitmod/bitcoinii-core` (pinned by version tag in `docker-compose.yml`).
 - XEC node is built locally from official Bitcoin ABC release tarballs (pinned by version in `data/xecd/Dockerfile`).
 - PPC node runs from `ghcr.io/willitmod/peercoin-core` (pinned by version tag in `docker-compose.yml`).
+- Fractal Bitcoin node is built from official fractald-release tarball (v0.2.9rc2, amd64 only) in `willitmod-dev-fbtc/data/fractald/Dockerfile`.
 - This store repo does not patch upstream source code; it only orchestrates upstream components via Docker images (some are built from official release tarballs).